Ssimoes48/Food-Deserts-Analysis/README_scatters_KL.md

 - No. Deaths Per County as a function of Food Environment Index Rating

-However, in performing these analyses, I noticed that using total number counts per county (i.e. for diabetes and deaths) was not appropriate: a more populous county may have many more deaths than a less densely populated county; but while the total death count might be lower in the less densely populated county, the proportion of deaths could actually be higher in relation to the total population.
+However, in performing these analyses, I noticed that using total number counts per county (i.e. for diabetes and deaths) was not appropriate: a more populous county may have many more deaths than a less densely populated county; but in relation to the total population, the proportion of deaths could actually be higher in a less populous county.
 Therefore, percents were calculated to normalize the count data to the population.
 I calculcated percentages and added them as columns to the dataframe, as follows (not all were used, but could be used in future analysis):

 	data_df["% Diabetics"] = pct_diab
 	data_df["% Deaths"] = pct_dead